 One good way to see everything is in our Walt Disney World Construction Updates guide.
 We try to stay on top of all the different construction zones around property (and there are plenty of them) on a monthly basis so you can even see these new rides being built stage by stage.
 It’s really fun to watch and will give you an insight into what actually goes into these complicated systems.

 One of the biggest new things coming to Disney World is the 50th Anniversary celebration in 2021.
-Expect the resort to be at almost full capacity for the entire year when that happens, so coming now in 2020 might not actually be a bad time to visit after all.
+Expect the resort to be at almost full capacity once that celebration gets underway, so if you can come before that, it might not actually be a bad time to visit after all.

-In fact, it’s for Disney World’s 50th anniversary that most of the new rides, attractions, restaurants and hotels on our list are being built, and the majority of them will be done in time for the festivities.
+In fact, it’s for Disney World’s 50th anniversary that most of the new rides, attractions, restaurants, and hotels on our list are being built, and the majority of them will be done at least by some point during the celebration.